thomaslenaour/weather-finder/README.md

 You have a `.env.example` file at the root which is a sample file showing you the environment variables you need to configure

-Copy the contents of the `.env.example` file and create a `.env` file at the root in which you paste all the variables.
+Copy the content of the `.env.example` file and create a `.env` file at the root in which you paste all the variables.

 ```
 REACT_APP_FIREBASE_API_KEY=""